 In the first quarter of 2017, we generated \$13.5 million of net interest income, which was an increase of \$2.5 million, or 22.7%, from the \$11.0 million of net interest income we produced in the first quarter of 2016.
 The increase in net interest income was due primarily to a 14.5% increase in the average balance of interest-earning assets, coupled with a 23 basis point improvement in the average yield on interest-earning assets, partially offset by a 32 basis point increase in the average rate paid on interest-bearing liabilities reflecting the issuance of subordinated notes.
 The increase in the average balance of interest-earning assets reflected increases in loans and federal funds sold, cash equivalents and other and securities average balances.
 The increase in average loan balances of \$131.4 million is primarily due to the acquisition of TomatoBank.
 The increase in federal funds sold, cash equivalents and other average balances of \$37.7 million is primarily due to the increased deposit production in the first quarter of 2017.
 Our deposit average balances increased by \$95.7 million primarily due to enhanced marketing efforts in 2017.
 The increase in interest expense was primarily due to the interest cost associated with \$50.0 million of subordinated notes that were issued at the end of the first quarter of 2016 combined with the growth in deposits and a decrease in market interest rates.
 For the three months ended March 31, 2017 and 2016, our reported net interest margin was 4.1% and 4.1%, respectively.
 Our net interest margin benefits from discount accretion on our purchased loan portfolios.
-Our net interest margin for the three months ended March 31, 2017 and 2016, excluding accretion income would have been 3.7% and 3.9%, respectively.
+The impact of accretion income on our net interest margin for the three months ended March 31, 2017 and 2016 was to increase our reported net interest margin by 0.3% and 0.2%, respectively.